jo-im/fire-tracker/README.md

 The best way for a server-side application to authenticate is to use HTTP Basic authentication through an HTTPS connection.
 Let's say you have user called `apiuser` and their password is `notsorandompass`; you generate a token by combining them into a colon-delimited stirng like `apiuser:notsorandompass` and Base64 encoding it.
 That would generate `YXBpdXNlcjpub3Rzb3JhbmRvbXBhc3M=` as your token.
 On each request, include a header called `Authorization` with the value `Basic YXBpdXNlcjpub3Rzb3JhbmRvbXBhc3M=`.

+## Documentation

+Documentation can be viewed both inline as JSDoc 3 format comments and as Markdown files [here](doc).

+To generate new Markdown files from JSDoc comments, run `npm run documentation`.

 ## Further Reading / Useful Links

 * [ember.js](http://emberjs.com/)